abbreviatedman/react-state-forms/assignment/readme.md

 7. **Define the Contact Card Structure:**

-- Structure the Contact Card with Bootstrap classes.
-Include sections for:
+In the Contact Card component, take the data in as props and display it in interface elements for the following fields:

 - Name
 - Email
 - Age
 - Gender
 - Subscribe to newsletter status

 8. **Update the Form Submission Handler:**

+In the Form component:

-- Modify the form submission handler to pass the form data up to the `App` component.
+- Set the form submission handler function to call App's function, which should be on the props object.
-- In the `App` component, manage the state for the submitted form data and pass it down to the `ContactCard` component.
+- In the `App` component, change the form submission function so that instead of logging the data, it passes it down as props to the `ContactCard` component.

 9. **Render the Contact Card:**

-- In the `App` component, conditionally render the `ContactCard` component only if there is submitted form data.
+- In the `App` component, render the `ContactCard` component.
+Don't render it if there is no submitted form data (i.e., conditionally render it)
 - Use Bootstrap classes to style the card, making it visually appealing.

 10. **Check Your Browser:**